 Nashville is home to Vanderbilt University, a private research university located southwest of Downtown, and the college influences many of the venues and activities in the immediate vicinity.
 For college students or young travelers, the young vibe around the university, as well as its easy proximity to SoBro and Music Row, make it an ideal haunt for young travelers to Music City.

-Like the Green Hills neighborhood, Vanderbilt or Midtown is also where to stay in Nashville on a budget, which is great for college students and young travelers of limited means who still want to see the amazing live music venues throughout Nashville.
-However, it’s also an ideal option for luxury stays with amazing hotels like the one-of-a-kind Kimpton Aertson Hotel, as well as several beautiful condominium towers with amazing views of the downtown Nashville skyline.
+Like the Green Hills neighborhood, Vanderbilt or Midtown is also where to stay in Nashville on a budget, which is great for college students and young travelers of limited means who still want to see check out the live music venues throughout Nashville.
+However, it’s also an ideal option for luxury stays with amazing hotels like the one-of-a-kind Kimpton Aertson Hotel and several beautiful condominium towers with amazing views of the downtown Nashville skyline.

 Don’t forget to insert a little history into your Nashville stay with a tour of the Belmont Mansion or an afternoon at Centennial Park.
 Here are some of the top things to do and see in the Midtown/Vanderbilt area: